Cairi-S/tom-poulson/README.md

 - **Anna Parker @ Fogbank Projects**  for use of their poster designed for promotion of project The Last Post used on the Ensembles and Projects page.
 - **Peter Himsels** for use of their photograph of WorldBrass used on the Ensembles and Projects page.
 - **Kenneth Dundas** for use of their photograph of the musician smiling during rehearsal used on the Contact page.
-- **koala-dev** for .carousel-caption code on StackOverflow to align captions to start of page *credited on style.css*
 - **Sebsemillia** for .carousel-caption code on StackOverflow to align captions to center of page *credited on style.css*
 - My mentor, **Akshat Garg**, for his help and guidance throughout.
 - **Code Institute tutors and staff** for their easy to access course material.